eons-dev/ebbs/README.md

 --repo-password
 ```

-NOTE: you do not need to supply any repo settings to download packages from the public repository.
+NOTE: you do not need to supply any repo credentials or other settings in order to download packages from the public repository.
-Because these creds are not pulled from environment variables and are visible on the command line, it is advisable to use app tokens with short expirations.
-This will be addressed in a future release.

 For more info on the repo integration, see [the eons library](https://github.com/eons-dev/lib_eons#online-repository)

 It is also worth noting that the online repository system is handled upstream (and downstream, for Publish) of ebbs.
-As of the time of writing, the upstream `eons` library does not support the same build.json and environment searching that ebbs does.
-This will be addressed in a future release.

 By default, ebbs will use the [infrastructure.tech](https://infrastructure.tech) package repository.
 See the [Infrastructure web server](https://github.com/infrastructure-tech/srv_infrastructure) for more info.